f5devcentral/f5-agility-labs-adc/docs/class9/module1_outer/lab/ip_allowlisting.rst

    :align: center
    :width: 900px

    Remediation: SSH access restricted to the management subnet (10.1.1.0/24) using IP Allow.

 ---------------------------------------------------------------------

 Step 4 – Validate SSH Restriction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From an authorized administrative host:
+From an authorized administrative host
+(for example: 10.1.1.10 within 10.1.1.0/24):

 .. code-block:: powershell